-Long-tail keywords are proven to be more relevant and convert at a higher rate than broad keywords because the person searching already knows what he or she wants and is more likely to have intent to buy.
+Long-tail keywords are proven to be more relevant and convert at a higher rate than broad keywords because the searcher already knows what he or she wants, and is more likely to have intent to buy.

 Step 4: Use Targeting and Filters to Narrow Your Results

 On the left side of the Keyword Planner, you’ll see a panel with multiple targeting options to customize your keyword research.

 At the top of the options panel, click the first tab labeled “All locations.”
 A window will pop, allowing you to enter in the locations within your business’ target market.
 Select “Advanced search” for a more interactive and visual way to search for locations or if you already have a long list of areas to target, simply paste them into the “Bulk locations” box.

 Open the “Negative keywords” target option to enter any keywords that may trigger your ad to show for an irrelevant search term that could result in wasted budget.
 For example, you’re not looking to hire any new employees and your business doesn’t perform repair work for free, so a couple negative keywords you can include to avoid paying for unwanted clicks are “jobs” and “free.”